jordijoangimenez/rt-mbms-tx-for-qrd-and-crd/README.md

 After the installtion, you have to adjust the enb, rr, epc config files to your desired frequency, bandwith, tx gain, MNC, MCC ...

-or you can use our [templates](https://github.com/5G-MAG/rt-mbms-tx-for-qrd-and-crd/tree/qrd-tx/Config-Template).
+or you can use our [templates](https://github.com/5G-MAG/rt-mbms-tx-for-qrd-and-crd/tree/main/Config-Template).
 Download them and place them in ``/root/.config/srsran/``.
-You can still change the frequency, gain or whatever if you want to.

 Also make sure to copy the adapted sib.conf.mbsfn file to the build directory:

 ````
-cd rt-mbms-tx-for-qrd-and-crd/
+cd rt-mbms-tx-for-qrd-and-crd/Config-Template
-cp sib.conf.mbsfn build/sib.conf.mbsfn
+cp sib.conf.mbsfn ../build/sib.conf.mbsfn
 ````

 ## Running